Monday, 2 March 2026

 Presenters

-Andrew is a Partner in the HWL Ebsworth National Insurance Group, based in Canberra.
+Andrew is a Partner in HWLE Lawyers Canberra office.
 Andrew is an expert dispute resolution lawyer and works primarily in the context of common law-based insurance schemes and administrative benefit and review schemes.
-Andrew’s clients include private insurers (including medical indemnity insurers), the Commonwealth Government, and the ACT Government.
-Andrew has extensive experience in personal injury claims, commercial disputes, asbestos-related disease claims, investigations, complaints processes, coronial inquests, and advising on indemnity issues.
-Andrew was recognised as ‘Lawyer of the Year’ for Alternative Dispute Resolution in Canberra in the 2023 edition of Best LawyersTM Australia.
-He was recognised as ‘Lawyer of the Year’ for Insurance work in Canberra in the 2022 edition.
-He has also been recognised in the same publication for Government Practice (2017 – 2024), Insurance (2019 – 2024) and Dispute Resolution (2020 - 2024).
+Andrew was recognised as ‘Lawyer of the Year’ for Alternative Dispute Resolution in Canberra in the 2022 edition of Best LawyersTM Australia.
+He was recognised as ‘Lawyer of the Year’ for Insurance work in Canberra in the 2021 edition.
+He has also been recognised in the same publication for Government Practice (2017 – 2025), Insurance (2019 – 2025) and Dispute Resolution (2020 - 2025).
+Andrew’s clients include the Commonwealth Government, the ACT Government, and private insurers (including medical indemnity insurers).
+Andrew is also an experienced immigration lawyer and assists business sponsors and individuals to obtain Australian visas.

 Natalie is an administrative law practitioner with 24 years advising government and quasi-government clients on a broad range of information law, public law and regulatory matters.
 She is an experienced privacy practitioner and particularly knowledgeable about data privacy compliance, privacy risk management and data governance.
 She’s most recently applied her information law expertise to digital transformation projects, automated decision-making initiatives and helping clients to maximise the value of data assets in ways that are legally and ethically sound.
 Natalie champions a privacy-by-design ethos to policy design, customer experience, service strategies and technical solutions.
 She’s also an advocate for embracing a genuine multi-disciplinary approach to legal advising, risk management and compliance to enhance the longevity, and value, of legal compliance strategies.
 Natalie regularly presents on information law topics ranging from FOI for decision makers, privacy compliance, conducting privacy impact assessments and managing privacy/secrecy requirements in the context of automation.
 She is a certified information privacy manager (CIPM).